-As the digital channels are taking over, retail profits are shrinking, and brick-and-mortar stores are shutting their doors.
+As digital channels are taking over, more and more retailers shut their brick-and-mortar stores and invest in eCommerce solutions instead.
 These stories keep coming, and mass media simply love it.
 Going through big retail players’ earning announcements creates a sense of an utmost urgency.
 “Look at Macy’s!” they say.
 Or Nordstrom, or Target.
 Have their customers really shifted their loyalty to eCommerce?

 Indeed, let’s take a look at Macy’s: